gymnatics/ai-gitops-automation/TROUBLESHOOTING-AI-GITOPS.md

 This document provides solutions for common issues encountered when deploying AnythingLLM and models on OpenShift AI using OpenShift GitOps.

+> **Note**: Most issues described below have been permanently fixed in the codebase.
+This document is kept for reference and understanding of the solutions implemented.

 ## Common Issues and Solutions

 ### 1. OpenShift AI Operator Sync Issues